go-pkgz/auth/README.md

 There are several ways to adjust functionality of the library:

 1. `SecretReader` - interface with a single method `Get(aud string) string` to return the secret used for JWT signing and verification
 1. `ClaimsUpdater` - interface with `Update(claims Claims) Claims` method.
-This is the primary way to alter a token at login time and add any attributes, set ip, email, admin status and so on.
+This is the primary way to alter a token at login time and add any attributes, set ip, email, admin status, roles and so on.
 1. `Validator` - interface with `Validate(token string, claims Claims) bool` method.
 This is post-token hook and will be called on **each request** wrapped with `Auth` middleware.
 This will be the place for special logic to reject some tokens or users.
 1. `UserUpdater` - interface with `Update(claims token.User) token.User` method.
 This method will be called on **each request** wrapped with `UpdateUser` middleware.
 This will be the place for special logic modify User Info in request context.
 [Example of usage.]((https://github.com/go-pkgz/auth/blob/master/_example/main.go#L148))